MissPhumy/alx-system_engineering-devops/0x16-api_advanced/README.md

 # API advanced

-I continued to practice querying API's in this advanced project, this time working with the Reddit API.

-## Tests :heavy_check_mark:

-* [tests](./tests): Folder of test files for all tasks.
-Provided by ALX.
+Working with API's.

-## Function Prototypes :floppy_disk:
+## Function Prototypes

 Prototypes for functions written in this project: